Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

--  If `patronimages <#patronimages>`__ is set to allow the upload of patron images via the staff client, then setting this preference to 'show' will show the patron what image you have on file for them when they view their personal information on their account in the OPAC.
+-  If :ref:`patronimages` is set to allow the upload of patron images via the staff client, then setting this preference to 'show' will show the patron what image you have on file for them when they view their personal information on their account in the OPAC.

-`OPACPopupAuthorsSearch <#OPACPopupAuthorsSearch>`__
+.. _opacpopupauthorssearch-label:

+OPACPopupAuthorsSearch
 ''''''''''''''''''''''''''''''''''''''''''''''''''''

 Default: Don't display